chriso23/firebase-web-app/README.md

 Firebase Realtime Web App
 --------------------------
-This document demonstrates how to connect to Firebase and use its complementary services to build and deploy a real-time chat client for the web.
+This quickstart demonstrates how to connect to Firebase and use its complementary services to build, test, and deploy a real-time chat client for the web.

 License
 -------